rcorzon/vimrc/README.md

 :PluginInstall
 ```

-Wait and reboot Vim, and everything should be working! :)
+Wait until all the plugins are installed and reboot Vim.
+Everything should be working! :)